weirong57/CEN5035-2025SP---Gator-Shelfguide/SPRINT4.md

 ---
 ## 👥 **Frontend Unit Test**
 - All testing codes are listed in folder:/library-system/src/pages/tests/
+- Running methods:
+- -cd library-system
-- Running methods:-cd library-system -npm test (run’s unit tests on all the functions at once, and shows how many have passed)
+- -npm test (run’s unit tests on all the functions at once, and shows how many have passed)
 - Test result:
 - Test Suites: 5 passed, 5 total
 Tests: